An Innovative, High-Performing and Sustainable Organization

 20% |

-Install Solar in the park
+Install Solar in the Park (MT)

 An element of the city’s Strategic Plan is the use of renewable energy.
 The installation of environmentally beneficial technologies, like solar power, would provide the community safe and attractive facilities, while avoiding disruptive construction and costly monthly energy bills.
 City staff is developing an initiative for the installation of solar power in city parks, including hiring a consultant to review possibilities for solar in parks and other city properties.